unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 ### Level 11:

 So the cookies are protected with a XOR Encryption... interesting!
-Let's go ahead and grab the cookie first.
-Fire up burp suite, capture the packet and you should get: `Set Cookie: "data=ClVLIh4ASCsCBE8lAxMacFMZV2hdVVotEhhUJQNVAmhSEV4sFxFeaAw%3D"`
+Let's go ahead and grab the cookie that the site is using.
+Fire up Burp, capture the packet and you should get the following:
+`Set Cookie: "data=ClVLIh4ASCsCBE8lAxMacFMZV2hdVVotEhhUJQNVAmhSEV4sFxFeaAw%3D"`

 Now let's go ahead and see what the source code holds for us.